 Fiona G Lacy is the author behind the DCI Claire Cornish series of thrillers.
 I always find it best to start with the first in a series, and Carrick Roads begins on atmospheric Bodmin Moor, Cornwall’s largest Area of Natural Beauty (AONB).
 There are mutilated animals, devil worshippers and then the human deaths start.
 Carrick Roads is the first in the CDI Claire Cornish series of books, published in 2019, followed by Highcliff and then 13 Falmouth Road.
 Buy the DCI Claire Cornish series here.

-You won’t want for series of books set in Cornwall – the landscape here lends itself to sweeping historical sagas and to murder mystery series – here’s some of my favourite series of books based in Cornwall.
+You won’t want for a series of books set in Cornwall – the landscape here lends itself to sweeping historical sagas and to murder mystery series – here are some of my favourite series of books based in Cornwall.

 Set in the 18th and early 19th century, the Poldark series of 12 books follows the life of mine owner, Ross Poldark and his family.
 Dramatized into the 1975 and more recent incredibly popular 2015+ TV series’ these books or rather the TV series have created a whole new type of visitor for Cornwall – those searching for TV and movie locations!
 As with every sweeping odyssey, there is drama, suspense and romance.
 Start with the first book, “Ross Poldark”, which finds him returning home from fighting in the American War of Independence to find his father dead, his mining estate in ruins and his former fiancée engaged to his cousin.
 Buy the Poldark Series of books here.